Last Updated on

 Here, we’ll take a look at a couple of options at the cheaper end of the spectrum.

-The funny thing about my introduction to Reaper, is that it came from somebody while they were being endorsed by one of the bigger name brands in digital audio production.
+The funny thing about my introduction to the Reaper app, is that it came from somebody while they were being endorsed by one of the bigger name brands in digital audio production and editing tools.
 He’s a career music producer, so I was happy to follow his recommendation.

 Reaper is a download for Windows or Mac, and is currently experimenting with a version for Linux.
 It’s made by a company called Cockos, and it launched in 2005.
 One of the founders developed Winamp.
 That last sentence will be lost on the kids.

-Reaper handles importing and recording of audio and midi, and can do some video work too.
-It comes in 32-bit and 64-bit versions, deals with all kinds of audio file formats, and accepts all the usual VSTs.
+Reaper handles audio and midi recording and importing, and can do some video work too.
+It comes in 32-bit and 64-bit versions, deals with all kinds of audio file formats (audio files and audio formats), and accepts all the usual VSTs files.

 Audacity is a bit of a granddaddy in software terms, having made its first appearance in 2000.
 It was started by two students at Carnegie Mellon University a year earlier.